bnuredini/jodoro/README.md

 java -jar target/jodoro-<version>.jar
 ```

-(Make sure to substitue `<version>` with the version you just built.)
+(Make sure to substitute `<version>` with the version you've just built.)

-### building the installer for macOS
+### building an installer

+If you don't want to run your local build using the JAR file, you can create a installer for your
+operating system using `jpackage`.

+#### macOS

-If you're on macOS and want to build the installer from scrach instead of using the one provided
+If you're on macOS and want to build the installer from scratch instead of using the one provided
 under [releases](https://github.com/bnuredini/jodoro/releases), you can use `jpackage`.
 First make
 sure to build the project by running `mvn package`, then run